 Some of our favourites are:

 – Pelargonium Citronella, with its dainty pink flowers and leaves that can help repel insects when crushed!

 – Attar of Rose scented Geranium.
-Over one metre tall with clusters of pale pink flowers; it’s leaves and stems can be used for aromatherapy.
+Over one metre tall with clusters of pale pink flowers.
+It’s leaves and stems are used for aromatherapy.

 In many European countries, the Geranium is very much part of the cultural landscape and heritage.
 They bring summer alive, spilling out of planter boxes in windows, atop water fountains, from hanging baskets under eaves and balconies.
 Geraniums give you maximum effect and vibrance for very little effort.

 Some of our favourites are: